Using Gemini CLI with Gram-hosted MCP servers

 gemini --help

-If installation is successful, you’ll see Gemini CLI’s available commands and options.
+If the installation was successful, you’ll see Gemini CLI’s available commands and options.

 Authenticating with Gemini CLI